TransUnion Completes Acquisition of Verisk Financial Services

 Data tables and appendices set out the market positions of the leading issuers and acquirers while research and analysis combine to identify the potential for growth and market opportunities.
 The report enables clients to understand and evaluate key market trends and growth opportunities in Mexico's cards and payments industry.

 The report investigates how a new regulatory framework around fintechs is intended to expand the reach of electronic payments and chip away further at the unbanked population, which remains high for the region.

 New entrants in this market are well-advised to partner with an incumbent bank or the larger fintechs.
 The pressure from the Mexican authorities for change, an e-commerce boom, and deep smartphone penetration make market reshaping and opportunity in Mexico seem inevitable.

 Why bank transfers have grown in importance.

-Which regulations are proving decisive.
+Which regulations are proving decisive?

 How there is a new opportunity in prepaid.

-Why Mexican issuing calls for new creativity.
+Why Mexican issuing calls for unique creativity.